 Designed to stop small children from falling out of first or second-story windows, this carbon-steel window guard will also prevent anyone from climbing in.

 The quick-release feature means you can quickly open the guard and escape through the window should there be a fire or similar emergency.
 When installed correctly, this window guard offers a high level of security thanks to the tamper-resistant installation screws.

-It can be adjusted horizontally to fit any window between 22″ and 38″ wide and stands just over 21″ tall.
+It can be adjusted horizontally to fit any window between 22″ and 38″ wide, standing just over 21″ tall.

-Intended for use on bedrooms and other rooms where emergency access is required by law, these window guards meet the housing codes in most states.
+Intended for use in bedrooms and other rooms where emergency access is required by law, these window guards meet the housing codes in most states.